 Section 7 PROCEDURE: All procedures shall be governed by Robert’s Rules of Order, Newly Revised.

-Section 8 STRUCTURE: The Executive Board shall consist of the elected officers.
+Section 8 STRUCTURE: The Executive Board shall consist of the elected and appointed officers.
 They shall meet at least quarterly to establish Chapter policy and priorities consistent with National N.O.W. policy and priorities.
 Fifty one percent of the elected officers shall constitute a quorum.
 Where emergency action is necessary or desirable between board meetings, the Executive Board may act on behalf of the chapter by discussing and voting electronically, provided that a quorum is available electronically.
 Measures are passed by a simple majority, except by-laws changes, which require a 2/3 majority .

 Section 10 TASK FORCES: The President shall be authorized to create or dissolve task forces .